 As the sun set and darkness engulfed the house, the anxious father was putting the Earl’s rugs through a real workout and burning his way through cigarette after cigarette.
 Despite his nervousness and his well-documented stammer, he still took time to pop in to visit with the reporters and the official government representative.
 In the duchess’s room, the doctors finally determined that the breech baby would not turn around.
 The only answer for both mother and child was caesarean section.

 The Duke of York consulted the king about the baby’s name, as royal tradition required.
 Elizabeth, the duke proposed in honor of his darling wife.
-Alexandra in honor of the baby’s grandmother, the gorgeous Danish princess who became a beloved British queen and who had died only a few months earlier.
+Alexandra in honor of the his grandmother, the gorgeous Danish princess who became a beloved British queen and who had died only a few months earlier.
 And, Mary after the queen.
 The king noted that the name Victoria was not included—“I quite approve…He says nothing about Victoria.
 I hardly think that necessary,” George wrote.

 Funny how a person’s life can take an unexpected turn.
 And, while Queen Elizabeth II may not have been born to inherit the throne, few would argue that she was destined to be queen.